 The trail begins with a casual stroll beside a stream, winding past local houses and farms.
 After several minutes there is a huge dam, which is actually a sight to behold.
 The still water is a shade of green I had never seen before in a jungle setting.
 Mangroves and trees were scattered in the water.

-We continued around the right hand side of the dam.
+We continued around the right-hand side of the dam.
 It seemed as if the trail ran out but we just had to look a little harder and get our feet a little wet.
 The trail now enters dense foliage and you truly feel like you are in the jungle.
 Water is dripping, the stream is running and birds whistle tunes from the branches.

 Don’t worry about getting your shoes wet just jump straight in as you will need to walk in the water eventually.
-As you reach the latter stages of the trek you are wading in shin deep water, which is quite refreshing.
+As you reach the latter stages of the trek you are wading in shin-deep water, which is quite refreshing.

 The Koh Lanta Waterfall- Klong Chak

 We could hear the waterfall before we could see it after about 25 minutes of walking.
 It was amazing.
 One of the best waterfalls I had seen in a long while.
-It definitely wasn’t the largest but the pool of water at the bottom was crystal clear with a blue tinge while it contrasted dramatically with red sand that laid in a pile.
+It definitely wasn’t the largest but the pool of water at the bottom was crystal clear with a blue tinge while it contrasted dramatically with red sand that lay in a pile.

 Klong Chak Cave

 We hung out at the waterfall for about half an hour.
 Just long enough for it to begin pouring.
 That didn’t stop us from finding the cave on the way back.
 The Klong Chak Cave was absolutely fascinating.
 The tree roots have grown through the rocks and seem to be holding the entire cave together.
-This was like a natural over under shot and blew my mind.